Polinasateesh/UserProject/README.md

 ## Adding the 'user.sql' Database File

-10. included the 'user.sql' database file exported from phpMyAdmin into your project.
+10. included the 'user.sql' database file exported from phpMyAdmin into the project.

 ### Usage